daria-gamaley/my_website/content/blogs/blog2.md

 - ""
 - ""
 date: "2017-10-31T22:26:09-05:00"
-description: Lorem Etiam Nullam
+description: Take a look at what I have been doing in my Data Analytics course!
 draft: false
 image: pic09.jpg
 keywords: ""
-slug: magna
+slug: my-portfolio
-title: Magna
+title: My Portfolio
 ---